Updated 25/05/2026

 How much iodine should pregnant women consume daily?

 The World Health Organization recommends 250 µg of iodine daily during pregnancy and lactation.
-This represents an increase from the 150 µg recommended for non-pregnant adults to support both maternal thyroid function and fetal brain development.
+This represents an increase from the 150 µg recommended for non-pregnant adults.